jvidal7/aws-monitoring-auto-remediation-lab/README.md

 ### Project Description

-In this project, you will take on the role of a **Cloud Support Engineer**.
+In this project, I will take on the role of a **Cloud Support Engineer**.

-You will:
+I will:
 - Configure monitoring for EC2 instances
 - Trigger automated responses to performance issues
 - Detect and investigate security threats
 - Simulate real-world incidents and respond accordingly

-By the end of this project, you will gain hands-on experience with AWS monitoring tools and incident response workflows—critical skills for cloud and security professionals.

 ---